top of page

 Your nervous system is trying to heal an old wound by putting you in familiar, painful situations.
 It does not have to keep doing that.
 You are not broken, and your future is not written by your past.

-If you are a high-achieving professional in Manhattan, Brooklyn, or Westchester County and want to find out what it would take to break the cycle, I would be glad to talk.
-I work with clients across New York State via secure online telehealth.
+If you are a high-achieving professional in Manhattan, Brooklyn, or Westchester County and want to find out what it would take to break the cycle, you can see the areas I serve or book a free 15-minute consultation.

 Explore More